heat_mpi, a C code which solves the 1D Time Dependent Heat Equation using MPI.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-POISSON_MPI, a C program which computes a solution to the Poisson equation in a rectangle, using the Jacobi iteration to solve the linear system, and MPI to carry out the Jacobi iteration in parallel.
+POISSON_MPI, a C code which computes a solution to the Poisson equation in a rectangle, using the Jacobi iteration to solve the linear system, and MPI to carry out the Jacobi iteration in parallel.